kelwyres/Bactabolize/README.md

 ## Model construction

-Metabolic model construction is run using the `metabolic draft_model` command.
-Once a model is constructed, metabolic then tests the model for growth on M9 minimal media with glucose.
-If the model does not grow under these conditions, `metabolic patch_model` should be run to add additional reactions.
+Metabolic model construction is run using the `bactabolize draft_model` command.
+Once a model is constructed, Bactabolize then tests the model for growth on M9 minimal media with glucose.
+If the model does not grow under these conditions, `bactabolize patch_model` should be run to add additional reactions.

 ### Options

 #### Required

-`--assembly_fp` - Input assembly for which a metabolic model will be generated.
+`--assembly_fp` - Input assembly for which a Bactabolize model will be generated.
 This can be either an unannotated **fasta** file or an annotated **genbank** file.
 Bactabolize will honour the genbank annotations. **IMPORTANT:** Recommended minimum assembly quality: ≤200 assembly graph dead ends (calculate from .gfa or fastg).
 If only contigs are available, ≤130 contigs.

 `--output_fp` - Output filename

-`--ref_model_fp` - Reference of metabolic model in .json format.
+`--ref_model_fp` - Reference of Bactabolize model in .json format.

 The reference genome data used to generate the input assembly model can be provided as nucleotide (.ffn) AND protein multifasta (.faa) files.
 Useful if reference is a pan-model or multi-strain model and does not exist in a traditional